marcel-maqsood/Mezzio-Middleware-FormHandler/README.md

 ]
 ```

-If the eequest was submitted with an invalid CSRF-token, our FormHandler won't process the request further and instead passes the request down the pipe with the additional attribute ``` 'csrfError' ``` which you can use within your code:
+If the request was submitted with an invalid CSRF-Token, our FormHandler won't process the request further and instead passes the request down the pipe with the additional attribute ``` 'csrfError' ``` which you can use within your code:

 ```php
 if($request->getAttribute('csrfError') != null)